Implant-Retained Bridge – Massapequa Park, NY

 Three or More Consecutive Missing Teeth

-Dental implants in Massapequa can also support a bridge that replaces three or more consecutive missing teeth.
+Dental implants in Massapequa Park can also support a bridge that replaces three or more consecutive missing teeth.
 A post is used at either end of the bridge to support it.
 This preserves your jawbone’s density to stop dental drift.
 Not only will you enjoy a complete smile again, but you’ll also give your remaining natural teeth the support they need to stay in place.

 Several Missing Teeth